Digital Excavations

 Virtual stratigraphies and interactive site reports from archaeological excavations

-The Interactive Reporting System is a 3D web platform for creating dynamic archaeological reports.
-IRS presents the data of the multi-year investigation of Kämpinge, a Mesolithic site in southwestern Skåne.
-It was also employed during the pandemic crisis to support digital courses for Masters's students in archaeological practice.
+The Interactive Reporting System (IRS) is a 3D web platform designed for creating dynamic archaeological reports.
+IRS displays data from the multi-year investigation of Kämpinge, a Mesolithic site in southwestern Skåne.
+It was also utilized during the pandemic to facilitate digital courses for Master's students in archaeological practice.

-The Archaeological Interactive Report is an information system to document and manage data from archaeological excavations.
-It embeds the heterogeneous formats of excavations datasets, including 3D models.
-AIR can also compose, explore and share interactive multimedia reports.
-AIR is the primary documentation tool for the excavations of Västra Vång and Gribshunden, proving a suitable and flexible tool for diverse investigation types.
+The Archaeological Interactive Report (AIR) is an information system designed to document and manage data from archaeological excavations.
+It supports heterogeneous formats of excavation datasets, including 3D models, and enables users to compose, explore, and share interactive multimedia reports.
+AIR is the primary documentation tool for the excavations at Västra Vång and Gribshunden, demonstrating its suitability and flexibility for various types of investigations.